kazhuravlev/options-gen/README.md

 )

 func NewOptions(
-// required options. you cannot ignore or forget them because they are
+// mandatory options. you cannot ignore or forget them because they are
 //  arguments.
 	logger log.Logger, listenAddr string,